allpix-squared/allpix-squared/tools/root_analysis_macros/README.md

 ## Eta correction of residuals example

 Analysis example demonstrating how to perform an "eta correction" for rectangular pixels.
 Builds on from `Analysis example` above.
 This macro performs clustering using the method implemented in the `DetectorHistogrammer` module, and loops over all events twice; once to generate and fit the eta function (a fifth-order polynomial is used in this case), and once to apply the correction given by the fit.
 Produces graph of residuals before and after application of the correction.
-The pixel size used should be edited to match the simulated pixel size in the data to be analysed.
+The pixel size used should be edited to match the simulated pixel size in the data to be analyzed.

 Usage: